vedidev/android-store/README.md

-The SOOMLA Project
----
-The SOOMLA Project is a series of open source initiatives with a joint goal to help mobile game developers get better stores and more in-app purchases.
+* This project is a part of The SOOMLA Project which is a series of open source initiatives with a joint goal to help mobile game developers get better stores and more in-app purchases.

 android-store
 ---